LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Third Party Bot Connectors.md

 For more detailed information, please visit the [developers community](https://developers.liveperson.com/third-party-bots-custom-integration.html)

-## Third party bot status dashboard
+## third-party bot status dashboard

 The bot status dashboard provides a detailed overview for the most important bot KPIs.
 It features a chronological history of different bot state events, such as online time and interruptions.
 The dashboard also provides a calculated uptime for the bot.